 According to the U.S. Occupational Safety and Health Administration (OSHA), real estate investors should take steps to make sure that asbestos is removed.
 The OSHA regulations apply to renovations, wherein the owner should provide the workers with the proper protective gear.
 They should also conduct a test for asbestos, and make sure that they take reasonable steps to keep their tenants away from the risk.
 For instance, if you need to remove the asbestos while your tenants are in the rental, you need to block the work area or ask your tenants to stay at an Airbnb.

-Mold growth is unsightly, but it can also be dangerous to tenants that are susceptible to its toxins.
+Mold in rental properties is unsightly, but it can also be dangerous to tenants that are susceptible to its toxins.
 Although the topic of mold isn’t found in federal law, states have passed laws that obligate rental property owners to get rid of the mold.
-Be sure to ask your property management company if there are certain laws you need to be aware of.
+Be sure to ask your single-family property management company if there are certain laws you need to be aware of.

 It would also be wise to include a clause in your lease agreement, stating that if the mold is caused by the tenant’s actions, you wouldn’t be held liable for it.
 However, if the mold was already there before the tenant moved in, you will have to cover the costs to remove it.
 You may also be made to pay for your tenant’s medical bills.